core-wg/cocoa/draft-ietf-core-cocoa.md

 retaining safety as well as the simplicity that is appropriate for constrained devices.
 Hence, we are calling this mechanism Simple CoCoA (Congestion Control/Advanced).

+[FIXME] CoCoA calculates the retransmission time-out (RTO) based on RTT estimations with and without loss.
+It limits the sending rate (for non-confirmable packets) to 1/RTO; assuming that the RTO estimation in CoCoA works as expected, RTO should be slightly greater than the RTT, thus CoCoA would be more conservative than the original specification in {{-observe}}.
+By taking retransmissions (in a potentially lossy network) into account when estimating the RTT, this algorithm reacts to congestion with a lower sending rate.

 In the Internet, congestion control is typically implemented in a way that it can be introduced or upgraded unilaterally.
 Still, a new